 Okay, so, let’s call the third one the Mexican Babysitter (not a rock band name, sadly) film.
 You see, the couple who are back in the Trouble Desert nation have children, and they are in California, but they are also in the movie.
 The babysitter wants to attend her son’s wedding, I think.
 It could have been her brother.
 Well, the wedding is in Mexico, but she and the kids are in San Diego.
 So, the babysitter finds out the couple are not coming back as planned, or something like that, but she wants to go to the wedding.
 She also needs to tend to their kids so they do not die, as they are very young.
 So, instead of finding some other help or solution with some form of logic, the babysitter decided to take the small children out to the border and try to go to the wedding in Mexico with them.
 Somehow this worked out okay at first, but after the wedding she decides to go back to San Diego as quickly as possible with the kids and a relative of hers.
 The guy is an imbecile, so there are problems, and somehow the babysitter and the kids end up stranded in the desert in Mexico overnight.
 I distinctly recall this scene disturbing me profoundly, as the babysitter continued to make unrealistic and horrendous decisions.
 The kids are fine and the babysitter was an illegal immigrant so she is deported.
 I think the viewer is also supposed to pity the babysitter here, but all I feel is pity for the child actors who may now be adults who are aware that they participated in this amalgamation of nonsense.

-So, the final and worst film in this 4 film movie is set in Japan.
+Well, the final and worst film in this 4 film movie is set in Japan.
 Do you remember the boys from the Big Hazardous Beach Where There Is No Water Only Sand?
 Well apparently their dad, who I mentioned before, was given the gun by a Japanese man.
 Okay, that is fine, but now we have to focus on that Japanese man’s daughter apparently.
 You see, the daughter is a deaf, lonely teen who is deaf and also she cannot hear.
 This girl is sad and makes lots of bad decisions involving boys and drugs, and her ears don’t work.
 Apparently we had to see several scenes involving this girl being upset and deaf.
 I’m hammering this home so much because the film demands that you sympathize with this girl by forcing her lack of hearing into perspective in every scene.
 The script probably just named her character ‘deaf teen’ because that’s all she really is.
 Her mother killed herself but she lies to the police about how it happened for some reason.
 Also, she tries to seduce a cop because we needed a nude woman scene in the movie apparently.
 Does that just check another box so this film has all of the things?
 I suspect as much.
-So, the police question her dad and they are sad and I think the father and daughter meet at home and cry together.
+So, the police question her dad, even though he simply gave the gun to a guy who sold that gun to a guy who gave that gun to his kids who shot at a bus.
+That’s quite far removed from the actual incident.
+Apparently that can be overlooked too, somehow.
+Well, they are sad and the father and daughter meet at home and cry together, I guess.

 Babel is Egregious.
 This film is abhorrent and relentless in its attempts at conveying messages based on nonsense and cruelty.
 I cannot stand this film.
 I cannot bear it when people tell me it is a good movie.
 I want to confront the academy voters of 2007, one by one, and demand to know how much they were bribed to pretend this film is passable.
 The production values are high and the actors are famous but Babel is far more poorly made than the likes of The Room or Birdemic.
 That’s not ironic or sarcastic.
 I mean this very seriously.
 If I were to teach people about good storytelling or writing, I would highlight this film as an example of what must never be done.